kemckinnmsft/HOL3000/instructions-web.md

 	>
 	>-RejectMessageReasonText “Contoso internal messages cannot be sent to external recipients.”

-	>[!NOTE] In a production environment, customers would want to create a rule like this for each of their labels that they did not want going externally.
+	>:memo: In a production environment, customers would want to create a rule like this for each of their labels that they did not want going externally.

 ---